sonamonachan-57/chatbot/README.md

 ## 🔮 Features:

-   Captures live audio from microphone
+  🔹 Captures live audio from microphone

-   Adjusts for background noise
+  🔹Adjusts for background noise

-  Converts speech to text using Google API
+  🔹 Converts speech to text using Google API

-  Handles errors gracefully
+  🔹 Handles errors gracefully

-  Beginner-friendly implementation
+  🔹 Beginner-friendly implementation

 ## 🛠️ Technologies used: